garylirocks/quickrefs/microsoft-entra-id.markdown

   - password complexity
   - security software being updated
 - Capabilities:
-  - SSO to cloud resources, using an AAD account attached to the device
+  - SSO to cloud resources, using an Entra account attached to the device
   - Conditional Access policies can be applied to the device identity

-### AAD joined
+### Entra joined

 - Primarily intended for organizations without on-prem AD
 - Usually a work/school device, you login with your work/school account